All Articles/

 Over-the-Counter Treatments

-For moderate to severe chigger bite reactions, these OTC medications are most effective:
+For moderate to severe reactions, consider these OTC options:

 • Hydrocortisone cream (1%): Reduces inflammation and itching.
-Apply 2–3 times daily to affected areas.
-Most effective in the first 48 hours.
+Apply 2–3 times daily.

-• Oral antihistamines: Cetirizine (Zyrtec) or loratadine (Claritin) for daytime; diphenhydramine (Benadryl) at night (causes drowsiness but helps you sleep through the itch).
+• Oral antihistamines: Cetirizine or loratadine for daytime; diphenhydramine at night.

-• Calamine lotion: The classic pink lotion provides a protective, soothing layer over bites and helps reduce oozing.
+• Calamine lotion: Provides a protective, soothing layer over bites.

 Remedies That Do NOT Work

-• Clear nail polish: The chigger is gone by the time you itch.
-Nail polish just seals chemicals against irritated skin.
+• Clear nail polish: Ineffective as the chigger is gone by the time you itch.

-• Bleach or rubbing alcohol on bites: Causes chemical burns on already damaged skin and increases scarring risk.
+• Bleach or rubbing alcohol: Can cause chemical burns and increase scarring risk.

-• Turpentine or gasoline: Extremely dangerous.
-Can cause chemical burns and systemic toxicity.
+• Turpentine or gasoline: Extremely dangerous, causing chemical burns and toxicity.

 When to See a Doctor

-Most chigger bites resolve on their own within 1 to 3 weeks.
-However, seek medical attention if you notice:
+Most chigger bites resolve within 1 to 3 weeks.
+Seek medical attention if you notice:

-• Signs of infection: Increasing redness spreading from the bite, warmth, swelling, pus or discharge, or red streaks extending away from the bite site
+• Signs of infection: Redness, warmth, swelling, pus, or red streaks from the bite site.

-• Fever: A temperature above 100.4°F following chigger bites may indicate a secondary bacterial infection
+• Fever: A temperature above 100.4°F may indicate a secondary infection.

-• Severe allergic reaction: Widespread hives, difficulty breathing, swelling of the face or throat (rare but possible)
+• Severe allergic reaction: Widespread hives, difficulty breathing, or facial swelling.

-• Bites that worsen after 5–7 days: Normal bites should be improving by this point—worsening suggests infection
+• Bites that worsen after 5–7 days: Suggests infection if not improving.

-• Bites in sensitive areas: Around the eyes, inside the ear canal, or on genitals may need professional care
+• Bites in sensitive areas: Around the eyes, ear canal, or genitals may need professional care.

-A doctor may prescribe stronger topical steroids (triamcinolone or betamethasone), oral steroids for severe reactions, or antibiotics if a secondary infection has developed.
+A doctor may prescribe stronger topical steroids or antibiotics if a secondary infection has developed.

 Prevention Is the Best Treatment

-The most effective chigger bite treatment is never getting bitten in the first place.
+Preventing bites is the most effective treatment.
 If your yard is a recurring source of chigger bites, treating the root cause eliminates the problem for the entire season.
 Romex Pest Control's chigger treatment program uses targeted perimeter applications that create a residual barrier lasting 60 to 90 days.

 For personal protection tips and yard management strategies, read our complete chigger prevention guide or contact Romex for a free yard inspection.